SimonBenAnderson/Metal_ColourID_picker/README.md

 ## TODO

 - [ ] Create a button to alternate between passes, so the viewer can see the id pass

+- [ ] Instead of copying the entire image, copy just the pixel at the point of press occuring

 ## Process